sipa-js/sipa/README.md

 ```

 #### Windows
-Run `yarn global bin` and add the PATH to your global PATH environment variable.
+Run `yarn global bin` and add the returned PATH to your global PATH environment variable.

 ### Install the framework with npm